PM-0125/INFERMed/README.md

 # INFERMed: Intelligent Navigator for Evidence-based Retrieval in Medicine

+> ⚠️ **Notice**: This system is a work in progress as part of an academic master's thesis.
+While it uses verified datasets and knowledge sources, it is not intended for direct clinical use without supervision from licensed professionals.

 ## Overview

 **INFERMed** is a biomedical drug interaction checker built using a **Retrieval-Augmented Generation (RAG)** architecture.
 It intelligently predicts and explains potential drug–drug interactions by combining pharmacokinetic/pharmacodynamic (PK/PD) knowledge, real-world adverse event reports, and curated clinical datasets.
 These insights are synthesized using a locally hosted large language model (LLM), offering personalized and context-aware recommendations for different user types.